EarthPol/earthpol.com/docs/War & Diplomacy/SiegeWar.md

 When a town is set to **peaceful** using the `/sw towntoggle peaceful` command, they are no longer eligible to be attacked by others, but there are tradeoffs:

-- **No participation in sieges**: Peaceful towns cannot participate in sieges, meaning they cannot attack others or be attacked themselves.
+- **No participation in sieges**: residents of peaceful towns cannot participate in sieges, meaning they cannot attack others or be attacked themselves.
+They cannot gain battle points at the siege banner, and will receive strong debuff effects upon entering the siege zone.
+(War sickness)
 - **Loss of offensive capabilities**: Peaceful towns cannot initiate sieges, and attackers cannot engage with them.
+- **5 Gold Per Day Peaceful Upkeep**: While towns with SiegeWar enabled pay **zero upkeep**, Peacefulness comes with a daily cost.
+If the cost cannot be paid, peacefulness status will be lost until the cost can be paid again.

-While peaceful towns may avoid the stress of constant sieges, they also lose out on the opportunity to gain resources through plunder or take control of other towns.
+While peaceful towns may avoid the stress of constant sieges, they also lose out on the opportunity to gain resources through plunder, take control of other towns, and assist their allies in their asieges.

 ---